Sitecore-Community/docs/documentation/Sitecore Fundamentals/Data Providers/Implementing a Data Provider/index.md

 * [Search]({{ site.baseurl }}/documentation/Sitecore Fundamentals/Data Providers/Implementing a Data Provider/Search) - how to ensure items from custom data providers are available to the Sitecore search API
 * [Publishing]({{ site.baseurl }}/documentation/Sitecore Fundamentals/Data Providers/Implementing a Data Provider/Publishing) - how to ensure publishing items from custom data providers works as required
 * [Templates]({{ site.baseurl }}/documentation/Sitecore Fundamentals/Data Providers/Implementing a Data Provider/Templates) - how to work with templates
+* [Non-hierarchical data]({{ site.baseurl }}/documentation/Sitecore Fundamentals/Data Providers/Implementing a Data Provider/Non-hierarchical data) - how to work with templates

 ## <a name="configuration">Configuration</a>